Shortlisted for the 2021 CrimeFest Award for Best Crime Novel for Young Adults

 What if death is only the beginning?

-The Reckless Afterlife of Harriet Stoker will be published in the UK and Australia by Walker Books on 3rd September 2020.
+The Reckless Afterlife of Harriet Stoker is published in the UK and Australia by Walker Books (2020).
 The cover was designed by Chloé Tartinville.

 This is my first ever fantasy novel, about a girl who gets in above her head when she tries to become the most powerful ghost in a building of ancient spirits.